EliuX/tripolite/backend/api-old/README.md

 ## How to start
-These are the steps to make the API available
+These are the steps to make the API available:
 - Firstly, install the dependencies with `npm install`.
 This will also build the `common` module.
 - Start the mongodb server:
     ```shell